Jason Abbott, head brewer and co-owner of Seedstock Brewery, is no stranger to brewing relatively obscure, historically rooted beers.

 In combining obscurity with unusual recipe, however, there are few weirder than Horner.

 Abbott got the idea to brew Horner from his friend Matthew Peetz, founder of the Propagate yeast lab in Golden, Colorado.
-Peetz spotted the recipe in Andreas Krenmair’s book, Historic German and Austrian Beers for the Home Brewer.
+Peetz spotted the recipe in Andreas Krennmair’s book, Historic German and Austrian Beers for the Home Brewer.
 They decided to give it a try, starting with a batch on Abbott’s old five-gallon homebrew kit, then stepping it up to Seedstock’s half-barrel pilot system.

 Not much is known about Horner, from a technical standpoint, except that (1) it was brewed from 100 percent oat malt, and (2) some sources say that brewers added cream of tartar, contributing a refreshing acidity.
 It was said to be fizzy, very pale, yellowish, and murky—which makes sense, given the all-oats grist.

-According to Krenmair, Horner—apparently from the Lower Austrian town called Horn—was popular in Austria the 1700s and 1800s, and especially in Vienna.
+According to Krennmair, Horner—apparently from the Lower Austrian town called Horn—was popular in Austria the 1700s and 1800s, and especially in Vienna.
 Its earliest known mention is a 1687 ducal resolution regarding taxes on beer.
 A late 18th century tune long attributed to Mozart—but possibly composed by Wenzel Trnka, according to more recent scholarship—explicitly mentions the beer as a summertime refresher:

 Ich nehm Limonade, Mandelmilch,